Fun Stuff

 - 0 Comments

 According to ship’s inventory, these are cocktail glasses.
-They are not the champagne glasses as they are too small at 3 1/4th ounce.
-I have measured them and they do hold exactly 3 1/4th ounces…. read more ›
+They are not the champagne glasses as they are too small at 3.25 ounces.
+I have measured them, and they do hold exactly 3.25 ounces.
+Not at… read more ›

 - 0 Comments